cazwazacz/MakersBnB/README.md

 As a host
 So I can better advertise my space
-I want to upload pictures of my space
+I want to upload links to pictures of my space

 As a user
 So I can rent or list my own space